JTFouquier/q2-ghost-tree/QIIME2_community_tutorial.md

 `qiime phylogeny midpoint-root --i-tree ghost-tree-unrooted.qza --o-rooted-tree ghost-tree-midpoint-root.qza`

-### Import the UNITE database you wish to use for clustering into QIIME 2:
+### Import the UNITE database you wish to use for clustering your sequences in QIIME 2:

 #### Find the appropriate UNITE ITS database